 Her current research addresses how and why zoological and primatological research on animal behavior came to compete with anthropological studies of human cultures as a source of reliable information about human nature in the 1960s and '70s.
 Constructed as a series of chronologically parallel stories, this project explores the gendered landscape in which conversations about human nature took place.
 Thanks to a Scholar’s Award from the National Science Foundation (SES-1057586) Professor Milam was on leave pursuing this research for the 2011-12 academic year.

 Given the ubiquitous presence of men as scientists, engineers, and physicians throughout history, this volume asks what are the consequences of changing the kinds of questions we ask about the scientific enterprise from, for example, “why did scientists think X?” to “why did male scientists think X”?
 Or, more exactly, what does it add to our understanding of science if we factor in the masculine social and cultural perspectives of time and place?
 The tools for understanding complex gender dynamics and the importance of gender in the everyday lived experiences of scientists and engineers have been amply demonstrated by the substantial literature on women in science and on gender studies of science.
-The challenge is to bring to light the ways that scientific masculinities have operated over time, and within different cultures, without re-enacting history by excluding women or femininity from the story.
+Our challenge was to bring to light the ways that scientific masculinities have operated over time, and within different cultures, without re-enacting history by excluding women or femininity from the story.
+Forthcoming as Osiris, Vol. 30 (2015).

 Professor Milam teaches courses in the history of science, including the history of evolution, the history of ecology and environmentalism, gender and science, scientific animals, and science fiction.
 During 2014-2015, she will teach a section of HIS400 on the history of ecology and environmentalism in the fall, and in the spring a graduate seminar on gender & science.

 “Making Males Aggressive and Females Coy: Gender Across the Animal-Human Boundary,” Signs: Journal of Women in Culture and Society 37/4 (2012): 935-959. [link]